baroquon/reefpoints/source/posts/2017-06-13-can-you-see-you-invisible-problems.md

 The best way to work with this invisibility is to get fresh eyes on all the parts of the systems you rely on regularly.

  ### Adding features is fun.
 Removing them is not
 Our natural response to any problem is to add something to solve it.
 Get a better tool.
 Add a process (go shopping, eat ice cream…).
 But in some situations, it’s like trying to fix an overcrowded storage closet by adding another clever storage container system.
-At some point, you need to reduce instead of adding.
+At some point, you need to reduce instead of add.

 But reducing isn’t always easy or enjoyable short-term.
 Users might complain when a familiar feature is no longer available.
-Back in 2014, 37 Signals, a successful software company with several well-loved SAAS products, made a decision to kill all but one of them and become Basecamp.
+Back in 2014, [37 Signals](https://37signals.com/), a successful software company with several well-loved SAAS products, made a decision to kill all but one of them and become Basecamp.
 They definitely disappointed _some_ users short-term, when they announced several products will no longer be supported.
-But by putting all their energy behind one, they ensured that Basecamp will be a success for years to come.
+But by putting all of their energy behind one, they ensured that Basecamp will be a success for years to come.

 An outsider is more likely to notice when features or processes are redundant, and the system overall would benefit from removing them.
 Or, when a detail no longer works with a bigger change in the system, like that paper towel sign.

  ### The fix may be a lot of work… or it might be simple!
 Sometimes, we know a problem exists, but assume the fix would be too expensive and complex to do now.
 While an audit of any sort often reveals a large or expensive underlying problem - it can do the opposite as well.
 Experienced UX designers are good at spotting the small things that, when fixed, would result in a greater benefit compared to the effort.

  ## The UX audit gets at the big picture, _and_ the details.